-Course Pre-requisite: Engineering Mathematics, Digital Signal Processing

-- 1. To learn the fundamental concepts of image processing for image enhancement. - 2.
-To learn image compression, segmentation techniques with practical applications. - 3.
-To provide basic concepts of computer vision and its applications.

-- 1. Represent image in its numerical and graphical form. - 2.
-Perform different image enhancement approaches for improving image quality. - 3.
-Elucidate the mathematical modelling of image segmentation and morphology. - 4.
-Apply the concept of image compression. - 5.
-Understand computer vision system elements. - 6.
-Develop a computer vision system based on requirement.
+Cours Course Prerequisite: Engii Engineering Mathematics, Digital Signal Processing Cours Course Objectives: 1 To learn the fundamental concepts of image processing for image enhancement.
+2 To learn image compression, segmentation techniques with practical applications.
+3 To provide basic concepts of computer vision and its applications.
+Cours Course Outcomes: After After successful completion of the course students will be able to: 1 Represent image in its numerical and graphical form.
+2 Perform different image enhancement approaches for improving image quality.
+3 Elucidate the mathematical modelling of image segmentation and morphology.
+4 Apply the concept of image compression.
+5 Understand computer vision system elements.
+6 Develop a computer vision system based on requirement.